visgl/deck.gl/docs/api-reference/carto/overview.md

 }
 ```

-> **CARTO 3** is currently available as a private beta.
-If you’d like to evaluate the new platform, click on the following link: [https://go.carto.com/carto3-beta](https://go.carto.com/carto3-beta) and our team will be in contact.
+> **CARTO 3** is our new cloud-native platform.
+If you'd like to get access, click on the following link for more information: [https://carto.com/carto3](https://carto.com/carto3).

 ### Examples